aryanmundre/poisonedRAG/ollama_local_rag/pokemon_small_scale/README.md

 ### Some Sample Results
 I poisoned Lugia differently than Squirtle (you can view the texts in the malicious knowledge base) and Lugia has a much much higher attack success rate (ASR) if you run the testing script setup for it.
 Take a look at the code to run it for yourself

+### Note
+You don't need to touch `format_knowledge_base.py`, I just included it cuz that's what I used to create files in `knowledge_base/`.
+Also don't need to touch `pokemon.csv` but that's again my original data document that you can look at if you're interested